booorayan/fin_inclusion_pj/README.md

             ind = fin[(fin['year'] > 2018) | (fin['education_level'] == '6')].index
             fin.drop(ind, inplace=True)

- The missing values were dropped because they account for negligible percent (only 1%) of the total observations Rows with years greater than 2018 or an education level of 6 were dropped because they considered as anomalies
+ The missing values were dropped because they account for a negligible percent (only 1%) of the total observations Rows with years greater than 2018 or an education level of 6 were dropped because they considered as anomalies

 ####   4. Modelling: